 People want a bike phone mount that is easy to set up, with clear instructions and the required tool(s) needed.
-We timed the setup of each mount to support our field tests to determine which ones were easy, and which ones were a pain.
+We timed the setup of each mount to support our field tests to determine which ones were easy and which were a pain.

-In the middle of the pack are the Rokform Pro Series and the Quad Lock because of their semi-permanent installation.
+In the middle of the pack are the Rokform Pro Series, Peak Design Out Front, and the Quad Lock because of their semi-permanent installation.
 Though not difficult, they took a few minutes to install (versus a few seconds for the strap mounts).

 The Lamicall and the Roam mounts were the hardest to set up.
 These mounts have multiple finicky parts that need to be adjusted to fit properly.
 Our testers found these mounts to be the most frustrating to install.